4 CHARACTERISTICS THAT MAKE YOU

 # 2 UNIQUENESS

-Good graphic designers create designs that are unique.
+A good design agency create designs that are unique.
 They don’t put them together from design freebies that they downloaded from the internet.
 This uniqueness has to come across in the portfolio.
 For a non-designer it’s difficult to judge that from the outside.
 But when you look at the portfolio and you see many similar designs, chances are high that these designers use design freebies from the internet.
 Also the pricing tells you a lot about that.
 If somebody works for dumping prices and offers a logo for 100 euros for instance, it usually means it is not an individual design such as taken from the internet or of terrible quality.
 Be assured that these or similar logo design elements are also used 1 to 1 for other clients.
 The essence of a logo representing a unique brand is completely out of the window here.

 # 3 BRIEFING